Paritosh7/capstone/README.md

 - Further optimising the code using OptimizeCSSAssetsPlugin and TerserPlugin
 - Adding service workers for offline functionality

+## Extended Feature (Requirement)

+- Integrate the [REST Countries API](https://restcountries.eu/) to pull in data for the country being visited.

 ## Installation

 First clone the project.
 Then in the root directory of your project open terminal run